thomasjo/atom-latex/README.md

 or discoverable via the `PATH` environment variable, you will need to help the package find the binaries.
 This can be done by setting the *TeX Path* configuration option to point to the folder containing the binaries, either in the settings view, or directly in your `config.cson` file.
-See [Configuration] for further details regarding the settings of this package.
+See [Configuration][] for further details regarding the settings of this package.

-#### TeX Live
-If you're using TeX Live and have installed to the default location then no further action should be required.

-#### MiKTeX
-If you're using MikTeX and have not installed the required `latexmk` package, learn how to [use `latexmk` with MiKTeX][latexmk with MiKTeX].
+### Builder Selection
+The `latex` package provides access to two automatic builders for LaTeX and knitr documents.
+By default the package will use `latexmk` for LaTeX documents and an included builder to prepare knitr documents for `latexmk`.
+In this case an up to date installation of `latexmk` is required.
+If you're using TeX Live then you need only insure that `latexmk` is installed and up to date using the appropriate package manager.
+If you're using MikTeX then see how to [use `latexmk` with MiKTeX][latexmk with MiKTeX].

+The JavaScript based [DiCy][] builder may also be used for all documents by selecting the `Use DiCy` option in the settings page.
+[DiCy][] will be installed automatically and so no further action is required for either TeX Live or MiKTeX.

 ## Usage
 The `latex:build` command can be invoked from the LaTex menu or by pressing the